apollographql/apollo-kotlin/docs/source/essentials/mutations.md

 ## Next steps

-Learning how to build `Mutation` components to update your data is an important part of developing applications with Apollo Client.
+Learning how to build `Mutation` components to update your data is an important part of developing applications with Apollo Android.
 Now that you're well-versed in updating data, why not try executing client-side mutations with `apollo-link-state`?
 Here are some resources we think will help you level up your skills:

 - [#125, Fragmented Podcast](http://fragmentedpodcast.com/episodes/125/): Why's and How's about Apollo Android and the entire journey.
 - [Caching in Apollo](/essentials/caching/): Dive deep into the Apollo cache and how it's normalized in our advanced guide on caching.
 Understanding the cache is helpful when writing your mutation's `update` function!